gbv/aREF/aref.md

       plainLiteral   = string "@" / string
                        ; MUST NOT end with "@"
                        ; MUST NOT match syntax rule
-                         absoluteIRI, IRIlike, prefixedName, or blankNode
+                         explicitIRI, IRIlike, prefixedName, or blankNode

 ### Literal nodes with language tag